tmr4/py65_debug_window/README.md

 # License

 The db_client.py module closely mirrors the functionality of the py65 monitor and I've used/modified a good portion of the code from the monitor.py module from py65 which is covered by a BSD 3-Clause License.
 I've included that license.

+# Limitations

+The debug window has the following limitations:

+* The debug window doesn't have the following py65 commands:
+...
+save            show_labels
+add_label       delete_label       load
+assemble        disassemble
+cd              fill               mpu   reset cycles          goto               pwd   return
+...

+These could be added but I've left them out as I don't use them.

+* Providing a number of a radix different than the default as an argument in a command may cause problems if not properly prefixed.
+For example `mem 0:2f` will crash the debug window if the default radix is decimal.
+In this case you need to use the proper prefix, `mem 0:$2f`.
+Note that this problem originates in the py65 address parser.
+If I track down the cause I may submit the issue to the py65 team.